-16.03 Overtime Entitlement
+16.3 Overtime Entitlement

-- a) An employee will be entitled to receive overtime compensation in accordance with Article 16 of this Agreement and: - i) after the daily hours scheduled at the local level; or - ii) after thirty (30) hours for an Appendix 2(a) employee and thirty-five (35) hours for an Appendix 2(b) employee, of College duty per week. - b) For the purposes of calculating the hourly rate of overtime, an employee's monthly rate shall be divided by the monthly hours, 130.5 for Appendix 2(a) employees and 152.25 for Appendix 2(b) employees.

-- c) Overtime shall be compensated in thirty (30) minute increments, however, employees shall not be entitled to any compensation for periods of overtime of less than five (5) minutes per day. - d) A part time employee who is represented by the BCGEU Local 7.10 Faculty and who is also concurrently an employee represented by BCGEU - Local 7.10 - Support will be paid at overtime rates after his/her combined assigned work time exceeds 40 hours per week in total.
-Overtime rates for hours so worked will be in accordance with his/her wage normally paid for the over-time work performed.
-Article 16.11 - Call-Out Compensation, applies to said employees.
+- (a) An employee will be entitled to receive overtime compensation in accordance with Article 16 of this Agreement and: - (1) after the daily hours scheduled at the local level; or - (2) after thirty (30) hours for an Appendix 2(a) employee and thirty-five (35) hours for an Appendix 2(b) employee, of college duty per week. - (b) For the purposes of calculating the hourly rate of overtime, an employee's monthly rate shall be divided by the monthly hours, one hundred thirty point five (130.5) for Appendix 2(a) employees and one hundred fifty-two point two five (152.25) for Appendix 2(b) employees. - (c) Overtime shall be compensated in thirty (30) minute increments, however, employees shall not be entitled to any compensation for periods of overtime of less than five (5) minutes per day. - (d) A part-time employee who is represented by the BCGEU Local 710 Faculty and who is also concurrently an employee represented by BCGEU Local 710 Support will be paid at overtime rates after his/her combined assigned work time exceeds forty (40) hours per week in total.
+Overtime rates for hours so worked will be in accordance with his/her wage normally paid for the overtime work performed.
+Article 16.11 Call-Out Compensation, applies to said employees.

-16.04 Recording of Overtime
+16.4 Recording of Overtime